DepledgeLab/DRUMMER/README.md

 Note that upon installation, we strongly recommend testing DRUMMER using one or more of the test datasets included - see [Running DRUMMER with the test datasets](#running-drummer-with-the-test-datasets)

+### DRUMMER installation

+Install enviroment
+conda env create --file enviroment-setup.yml

+Activate DRUMMER enviroment
+conda activate DRUMMER

+Run DRUMMER
+python path/to/DRUMMER.py -h

+Deactivate DRUMMER enviroment
+conda deactivate

 ## Running DRUMMER
 DRUMMER requires two co-ordinate sorted and indexed BAM files as input.
 These should contain read alignments for the test (RNA modification absent) and control (RNA modification present) datasets (see Data Preparation section below).
 DRUMMER can be run in either exome or isoform mode.
-Exome mode (-m exome) uses DRS read alignments against the genome of a given organism to identify putatively modified bases while isoform mode (-m isoform) uses DRS read alignments against the transcriptome of a given organism to provide a high resolution mapping.
+Exome mode (-a exome) uses DRS read alignments against the genome of a given organism to identify putatively modified bases while isoform mode (-a isoform) uses DRS read alignments against the transcriptome of a given organism to provide a high resolution mapping.
 While isoform mode is more sensitive, it is also (currently) slower.

 Usage:
 ```
-Usage: drummer.sh -r [FASTA] -u|-n [TARGETS] -c [CONTROL] -t [TEST] -o [OUTPUT] -m [RUNMODE] (OPTIONS)
+Usage: drummer.sh -r [FASTA] -l|-n [TARGETS] -c [CONTROL] -t [TREATMENT] -o [OUTPUT] -a [RUNMODE] (OPTIONS)
 ```
 Required flags
 ```
 -r              fasta format reference genome (exome) or transcriptome (isoforms)

--u              list of transcripts (isoform) to be examined (single column or seven-column format)
+-l              list of transcripts (isoform) to be examined (single column or seven-column format)
 OR
 -n              name of genome (exome) - must match fasta file header

 -c              sorted.bam file - control (RNA modification(s) present)
 -t              sorted.bam file - treatment (RNA modification(s) absent)
 -o              output directory
--m              runmode (exome|isoform)
+-a              runmode (exome|isoform)

 ```
 Optional flags
 ```
--y              specify odds ratio requirement (default >= 1.5)
+-z              odds ratio cutoff (default = +/- 1.5)
--z              specify adjusted p_value requirement for both G-test and Odds Ratio (default<= 0.05)
+-p              padj cutoff (default = < 0.05 for both OR and G-test)
--a              m6A mode (default = True), set to False to ignore m6A information
+-m              run in m6A mode (default = false)
--d              reference fraction difference between unmodified and modified (default = 0.01)
+-f              Reference fraction difference (default = 0.01)
--f              candidate site visualization (default = False), set to True to visualize candidate calls for each individual transcript
+-v              produce visualizations for individual transcripts (default = false)
+-i              Filter for indels or retain
 ```

 ## Output

-When run to completion, DRUMMER generates a single tab-seperated text file (summary.txt) containing all predicted candidate RNA modification sites with contextual information (genome position, isoform position, sequence motif, etc).
-When run in m6A mode (-a TRUE), a distribution plot is also generated in an accompanying .pdf file (summary_visualization_m6A.pdf).
+When run to completion, DRUMMER generates a single tab-seperated text file (summary.txt) within each comparison directory containing all predicted candidate RNA modification sites with contextual information (genome position, isoform position, sequence motif, etc).
+When run in m6A mode (-a TRUE), a distribution plot is also generated in an accompanying .pdf file (m6A_plot.pdf).
 The output directory 'complete_analysis' contains individual data files for each reference sequence provided.
-A second (optionall) directory 'visualization' contains individual plots of G-test scores versus position for each individual reference sequence.
+A second (optional [-v]) directory 'visualization' contains individual plots of both G-test scores (accumulation/depletion) versus position for each individual reference sequence, along with each odd-ratio score.

 A detailed description of column headers in the summary.txt file is shown below.
 For the individual outputs, please see the accompanying file 'individual_output_headers.txt' for a full description of headers.
 ```